prawnzyy/tp/docs/UserGuide.md

 Examples:
 * `list` lists out all recipes within [BA]king [BR]ead
-*

 ### Viewing Specific Recipes : `view`

 Views a specific recipe in [BA]king [BR]ead.

 Format: `view UUID`
 * `UUID` must be an integer greater than or equal to 1
-* `UUID` integer value cannot exceed the total number of recipes loaded into the recipe book.
-* to toggle back to listing all recipes, use the `list` command
+* To toggle back to listing all recipes, use the `list` command

 Examples:
 * `view 1` views the recipe with `UUID` of 1